MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 ### Importing Large Collections

 > [!NOTE]
-> Importing using a SQL Azure VM must only be used if your collection database is above the recommended size below.
-Otherwise, use the DACPAC method outlined above.
+> If TfsMigrator warns that you can't use the DACPAC method then you will have to import using the SQL Azure VM method outlined below.
+If TfsMigrator didn't warn that your collection was too big, use the DACPAC method outlined above.

 DACPACs offer a fast and relatively simplistic method for moving collections into VSTS.
-However, once a collection database crosses the 150GB size threshold the benefits of using a DACPAC start to diminish.
-For databases over this size threshold, a different data packaging approach is required to migrate to VSTS.
+However, once a collection database crosses a certain size threshold the benefits of using a DACPAC start to diminish.
+For databases that TfsMigrator warns are too big, a different data packaging approach is required to migrate to VSTS.
 If you're unsure if your collection is over the size threshold then you should run a TfsMigrator validate on the collection.
 The validation will let you know if you need to use the SQL Azure VM method for import or not.

 Before going any further, it’s always recommended to see if [old data can be cleaned up](https://www.visualstudio.com/en-us/docs/setup-admin/clean-up-data).
 Over time collections can build up very large volumes of data.
 This is a natural part of the DevOps process.
 However, some of this data might no longer be relevant and doesn’t need to be kept around.
 Some common examples are older workspaces and build results.
 Cleaning older, no longer relevant artifacts might remove a lot more space than one would expect.
 It could be the difference between using the DACPAC import method or having to use a SQL Azure VM.
 It's important to note that once you deleted older data that it **CANNOT** be recovered without restoring an older backup of the collection.